Packard Fellowships in Science and Engineering 2023

 |Date:||November 16, 2022|

-This opportunity has been archived and replaced by Packard Fellowships in Science and Engineering 2023
+This announcement has been archived and replaced by Packard Fellowships in Science and Engineering 2024

 The Packard Fellowships for Science and Engineering program invests in future leaders who have the freedom to take risks, explore new frontiers in their fields of study, and follow uncharted paths that may lead to groundbreaking discoveries.
 The program was established to allow the nation’s most promising early career professors to pursue their science and engineering research with few funding restrictions and limited paperwork requirements.

 Amount per Award: $875,000

 Candidates must be faculty members who are eligible to serve as principal investigators engaged in research in the natural and physical sciences or engineering.
 Candidates must be faculty members in the first three years of their faculty careers, that is, whose initial faculty appointments began no earlier than May 31, 2020, and no later than May 31, 2023.